hsaltan/Machine-Learning/Monte Carlo Simulation/README.md

-A simple Monte Carlo simulation as a part of a feasibility study with the use of pandas and matplotlib.
+Applying Monte Carlo simulation to the financial data of a mobile phone accessory kiosk project, using Pandas and Matplotlib.